A Simple Algorithm for Exact Multinomial Tests: A Brief Review on Testing a Simple Multinomial Hypothesis

 With this, the probability mass test minimizes the acceptance region in the sense that it minimizes the sum

 across all randomized tests $\phi$ with $\sum_x \phi(x) f_{n,\pi}(x) = \alpha$.

-Figure \ref{Fig:PowBestWorst} suggests that the probability mass test and the log-likelihood ratio test for the uniform null hypothesis are the same.
-However, this is not generally true as for other choices of $\alpha$ (e.g., $\alpha = 0.13$, for which coincidentally the probability mass statistic yields the same acceptance region as the chi-square statistic) the acceptance regions differ and so do the power functions.
+Figure \ref{Fig:PowBestWorst} shows that the probability mass test and the log-likelihood ratio test for the uniform null hypothesis at level $\alpha = 0.05$ are the same for $n = 50$.
+This is a coincidence, and for other choices of $\alpha$ (e.g., $\alpha = 0.13$, for which coincidentally the probability mass statistic yields the same acceptance region as the chi-square statistic) the acceptance regions differ, and so do the power functions.

 Figure \ref{Fig:PowPlots} quantitatively compares powers along alternatives of the form